History of Kyrgyzstan: October 2020 protests

 Mass protests began on 5 October 2020 in response to the parliamentary election that was perceived by protestors as unfair.
 In the early morning of 6 October 2020, the protesters reclaimed control of the Ala-Too Square in central Bishkek.
 They also managed to seize the White House and Supreme Council buildings nearby, throwing paper from windows and setting them on fire, also entering the President's offices.
 A protestor died and 590 others were injured.
 Protestors freed former president Almazbek Atambayev and opposition politician Sadyr Japarov from prison.

 On 6 October, following the protests, the electoral authorities in the country annulled the results of the parliamentary elections.
 Likely due to pressure from the protest, Prime Minister Kubatbek Boronov resigned, citing parliamentary deputy Myktybek Abdyldayev as the new speaker.
 Following the resignation of Prime Minister Boronov, former lawmaker Sadyr Japarov was appointed to replace him.
 Opposition parties rejected the legitimacy of Japarov's status and instead put forward their own candidate for prime minister, Tilek Toktogaziyev.
 Japarov claimed that he was already the "legitimate prime minister" and that he was appointed by "the parliament's majority."

 President Sooronbay Jeenbekov resigned on 15 October 2020, leading Japarov to declare himself as acting president.
 Despite the Kyrgyzstan Constitution stating that the speaker of the Supreme Council should succeed the role, Kanatbek Isaev refused to assume office, resulting in Japarov becoming the acting president.

-Japarov Presidency: 2021-present
+Japarov presidency: 2021–present

 Sadyr Japarov resigned his post of prime minister to run for the presidency in January 2021.
-He successfully defeating Adakhan Madumarov in a landslide win and assumed office on 28 January 2021.
+He successfully defeated Adakhan Madumarov in a landslide win and assumed office on 28 January 2021.

 A constitutional referendum was held in Kyrgyzstan on 11 April 2021.
-The draft new constitution adopted by the referendum replaces the parliamentary system with a presidential one, with presidents limited to two five years terms instead of a single six-year term.
+The draft new constitution adopted by the referendum replaces the parliamentary system with a presidential one, with presidents limited to two five year terms instead of a single six-year term.